lepetitbelge/bug_tracker/README.md

    - [ ] Add roles (eg. admin, dev, support)
    - [ ] A user with admin role can add/remove users
    - [ ] Add an auto-save feature that saves the entry of a bug every 10 seconds
-   - [ ] Add or improve a feature of your own choice
+   - [X] Add or improve a feature of your own choice
-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...